 Yang, P.; Pang, M.; Shen, W.; Li, M.; He, R. Vibronic analysis of the 1Lb ?
 S0 transitions of indole and 3-methylindole: The influence of anharmonic, Duschinsky, and Herzberg-Teller contributions.
 J. Mol.
 Spectrosc.
 2015, 313, 40-48.

 Harmful if swallowed.
 Toxic in contact with skin.
+May cause an allergic skin reaction.
 Causes serious eye damage.